 And while this time of year our high elevation spots are still covered in snow, places like Three Peaks Recreation Area, Kolob Canyons, and others are the perfect place to stargaze.

 Where Should You Go?

 Look for a place that lacks a lot of artificial light, like a city park or open field.
 To help navigate at night without compromising your night vision, make a red flashlight.
 Use red paper or cellophane to cover a white flashlight.
-With lots of wide-open spaces around us, there are some incredible stargazing spots that require minimal travel.
-In a personal vehicle with members of your household, check out some of the following places.
+With lots of wide-open spaces around us, there are some incredible stargazing spots that require minimal travel!

 Three Peaks Recreation Area: The rolling hills and volcanic rock formations provide a fantastic location for outdoor recreation | 10 miles west of Cedar City via Midvalley Road

 Iron Springs Resort: Located only a couple of miles west of downtown Cedar City, Iron Springs is just far enough away to feel like you’re in the middle of the desert, but with all the perks of still being close to town | 10 miles west of Cedar City via Hwy 56

 Parowan Gap Petroglyphs: Wind, water, and sand carved out this natural passageway.
 The Gap is one of the most concentrated collections of petroglyphs in the West.
 Just far enough away from the lights of Cedar City and Parowan, the night sky views are incredible too | 13 miles north of Cedar City via Hwy 130